kjk1208/layoutDetection/README.md

 ```

 2. Design Intent Detection
-- Specify AbsolutePath/to/DatasetDirectory in the ```init_path.sh``` file and execute the following command.
+- Specify AbsolutePath/to/DatasetDirectory in the ```init_path.sh``` file and execute the following command:
 ```
 source init_path.sh
 ```
 - Download the [weights](https://drive.google.com/drive/folders/1CUv13fZvySk1AV-r-7jbBX0wRCyVFFQG?usp=sharing) of the **design intent detection model** or train it from scratch following ```design_intent_detect/README.md```.
-- The file structure should be as follows
+- The file structure should be as follows:
 ```
 PosterO
 └── design_intent_detect